Dale Berger, Project Director

 Chris Pentoney

 Chris Pentoney earned his Ph.D. in applied cognitive psychology in 2015.
-His interest is in understanding and visualization of data.
+His interests include visualization of data to promote understanding.
 Chris programmed many of the new JavaScript interactive materials, including the confidence interval creation applet and tutorial, and he is the lead technical expert for WISE.
+He has continued to provide his expertise

 ‘Emeritus’ members of the WISE team